 wry observational humor, single setup-punchline per chorus - Kids:

-bouncy nursery rhyme rhythm, repetition with one new element each time - Generate multiple punchline candidates, pick the most contrasting
+bouncy nursery rhyme rhythm, repetition with one new element each time - Generate three or four punchline candidates, then pick the most contrasting one

 ska feelorbouncy pop production